 For a select number of students, the specialisation also offers the possibility of a double degree in Mechanical Engineering and Aeronautical Engineering with the renowned Brazilian Instituto Tecnológico de Aeronáutica (ITA).

-The specialisation prepares students for a career in industry and design or further specialisation as a PhD student in a specific area preparing for a PhD degree in applied physics or engineering and a career in one of the aeronautical institutes or at universities.
+The specialisation prepares students for a career in industry and institutes, as well as to specialise in a specific area preparing for a PhD degree in applied physics or engineering, preparing for a career in one of the aeronautical institutes or at universities.